techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Configuration.md

 ## Subject

 Azure App Configuration provides a service to centrally manage application settings and feature flags.

 Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.

 Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.

 Use App Configuration to store all the settings for your application and secure their accesses in one place.

+App Configuration offers the following benefits:

+- A fully managed service that can be set up in minutes
+- Flexible key representations and mappings
+- Tagging with labels
+- Point-in-time replay of settings
+- Dedicated UI for feature flag management
+- Comparison of two sets of configurations on custom-defined dimensions
+- Enhanced security through Azure-managed identities
+- Encryption of sensitive information at rest and in transit
+- Native integration with popular frameworks

 ## Assignment